 You could wear the following:

-Women: Leather sandals strapped to uncle and 2 to 3 inches high heal, leather soles.
+Women: Leather sandals strapped to ankle and 2 to 3 inches high heel, leather soles.

-Flat shoes with leather soles can also be worn (As long as the shoes don't leave skid marks on the floor.
-Runners, clogs, flip flop are not recommended.
+Flat shoes with leather soles can also be worn (As long as the shoes don't leave skid marks on the floor).

 Men: Dress shoes with leather soles.

-Runners, rubber soles and beach sandals are not recommended.
+Not recommended: Runners, rubber soles and beach sandals.

 What's the age limit?

 All ages are welcome!
 Dancing is great for everybody.